pluveto/light-pbft/README.md

 When a `request` command is executed, the client will send it to all nodes in the cluster, and wait for f+1 replies.
 (This is a slight improvement over the original PBFT protocol, which only send the request to the master node.)

 You can invoke `corrupt <master-name>` to corrupt a master node, and observe the view change process.

+**NOTE**: At least one checkpoint is required before the view change process can be started.
+So make sure you have executed some `request` commands and a checkpoint has been generated before invoking `corrupt <master-name>`.

 ### Setup Commands